nikhartman/qchart/README.md

 ## Usage:
 * Start the app from your script with `qchart.start_listener()`
-* In your working process (i.e., ipython session, jupyter notebook, ...) use one of the client tools to package the data correctly (or do it yourself) and send it (see examples!).
+* In your working process use DataSender to send data from your client to the plotting tool
-* If you're using qcodes with the dataset (v2), there is a subscriber that can be used.
-See examples.

 # Requirements:
 * python >= 3.6 (f-strings...)